 Learn about the oyster industry.
 Book from a range of tours.

 Go fishing!
-There are options to hire a boat while you are here or consider a charter for some added adventure.
+There are options to hire a boat while you are here or consider a fishing charter for some added adventure.
 The town jetty, boat ramp point or along the rocky coast line are all worth a try.
 The local shops have tackle and bait supplies.

 Enjoy a round of golf on the 9 hole course with greens.
 Take a roll on the synthetic lawn bowls rink.
-All found at the Coffin Bay Sporting Club.
+All at the Coffin Bay Sporting Club.

 A great activity for the family is to walk along Long Beach.
 Something special and a local favourite, is to watch the sunset from the top of the large white sandhill – quite spectacular!

 Visit our surrounds such as Mount Dutton Bay, Farm Beach, Coles Point, Greenly Beach, Gallipoli Beach, Frenchman and Little Douglas.

 Local Markets are held once a month in the Coffin Bay Community Hall.
 Find that special something to remind you of your holiday.

 Spot the “Stobie Pole” art.
 More being added every month or so…